stevemclaugh/preservation-torrent/Setup.md

 docker pull stevemclaugh/transmission
 ```

 When it finishes downloading, enter the following command to run the container in detached mode.
-This will create several new directories in your file system under `/home/transmission-daemon/`.
+This will create several new directories in your server's file system under `/home/transmission-daemon/`.

 ```
 docker run --name transmission -it -d -p 51413:51413 -p 51413:51413/udp -p 9091:9091 -v /home/transmission-daemon:/var/lib/transmission-daemon stevemclaugh/transmission